toricls/ecr-public-creds-helper-for-k8s/README.md

 `ecr-public-creds-helper-for-k8s` will run in your cluster as a Kubernetes CronJob every 8 hours by default.
 It authenticates against ECR Public and stores the auth token as Kubernetes Secrets within namespaces you specified.

-Each pod will reference that Kubernetes Secret in its namespace by specifying the `imagePullSecrets` field in PodSpec to reference that Kubernetes Secret.
+Each pod (even on AWS Fargate) will reference that Kubernetes Secret in its namespace by specifying the `imagePullSecrets` field in PodSpec to reference that Kubernetes Secret.
 You may also want to patch the `default` service account in each namespace to avoid writing `imagePullSecrets` in all PodSpecs, see comments in the [entrypoint.sh](entrypoint.sh) file for further details.

 ## Installation